-- 8. Where members use their units to carry on a taxable activity, there may be some benefit in the UTBC registering for GST as the members will likely be able to claim the GST charged on levies.
-A typical example of this is where the unit is used for retail, such as a café.
-If the café is GST registered and the UTBC is GST registered, the café will be able to claim GST on the levies charged to it by the UTBC. - 9.
-If the UTBC decides not to register for GST, a GST registered member cannot claim GST for levy payments made to an unregistered UTBC, even if the unregistered UTBC is purchasing supplies from a GST registered supplier.
+- 8. Where members are registered for GST and use their units to carry on a taxable activity, there may be some benefit in the UTBC registering for GST as the registered members will likely be able to claim the GST charged on levies.
+A typical example of this is where the unit is used for retail purposes, such as a café.
+If the café is GST registered and the UTBC is GST registered, the café will likely be able to claim GST on the levies charged to it by the UTBC. - 9.
+If the UTBC decides not to register for GST, a registered member cannot claim GST for levy payments made to an unregistered UTBC.